chaoss/wg-metrics-development/focus-areas/what/types-of-contributions.md

 # Types of Contributions
 Question: What types of contributions are being made?

+### This metric is part of the continuous release process and has been through the 30-day review period.
+However, the information displayed on this page may still be edited prior to the regular release.

 ## Description

 Multiple, varied contributions make an open source project healthy.
 Many projects have community members who do not write code but contribute in equally valuable ways by managing the community, triaging bugs, evangelizing the project, supporting users, or helping in other ways.
 ## Objectives

 A variety of contribution types can demonstrate that a project is mature and well-rounded with sufficient activity to support all aspects of the project, and enable paths to leadership that are supportive of a variety of contribution types and people with varying expertise beyond coding.
 ## Implementation

 How contributions are defined, quantified, tracked and made public is a challenging question.
 Answers may be unique to each project and the following suggestions are a starting point.
 As a general guideline, it is difficult to compare different contribution types with each other and they might better be recognized independently.

 - The following list can help with identifying contribution types:
   * Writing Code